Minor in Communication Studies

 Unlike Communication Studies majors, students will not be required to take advanced coursework.

 The minor is available to undergraduate students in any major except Communication Studies.
-Other SMC students may declare the major, but all minor requirements must be separate from major requirements, with the exception of MSP 1021.
+Other Klein students may declare the major, but all minor requirements must be separate from major requirements, with the exception of MSP 1021.

 Students will complete a total of 18 credits in the Communication Studies minor.